-Thera-Vet is a referral-only rehabilitation facility, not a traditional Veterinary practice.
-We focus on alternative and complementary medicine, including acupuncture, veterinary spinal manipulation, and physical therapy.
-The care your pet receives at Thera-Vet often compliments your referring Veterinarian’s care plan.
+Thera-Vet is not a traditional Veterinary practice.
+We focus on alternative and complementary medicine, including acupuncture, veterinary spinal manipulation (chiropractic), and rehabilitation.
+The care your pet receives at Thera-Vet often compliments your primary care Veterinarian’s care plan.
 It involves an extensive examination, and treatment focused on the health of the whole animal.
 We also focus on fitness, wellness, and preventative medicine by looking at your pet’s nutrition and supplementation needs to make them stronger and healthier.
 We do not provide any primary Veterinary services.

 What is the average cost of rehabilitation for a dog?

 The cost for therapy is widely variable and depends upon your dog’s course of treatment and its specific needs.
 An initial examination typically runs 1-1.5 hours.
 The reception desk can give you a range of costs. .
 This exam cost is determined by Dr. Browne at the exam appointment based on the amount of time needed to fully evaluate your pet.
 This exam entails a review of your pet’s history and previous diagnostics, an extensive examination, and formation of an individualized therapy plan created/recommended by Dr. Browne.